On this page:

 In New Zealand, it is not mandatory to report partner and child abuse.

-Best practice recommends staff who identify or suspect child abuse report their concerns to a statutory agency, the police or Oranga Tamariki – Ministry for Children.
+Best practice recommends staff who identify or suspect child abuse report their concerns to a statutory agency, the police or Oranga Tamariki – Ministry for Children service (formerly Child Youth and Family).
 In some DHBs this is mandatory.

-Health professionals should recognise the paramountcy principle for child care: ‘[the] welfare and best interests of the child or young person shall be the first and paramount consideration.’ (section 6 of the Oranga Tamariki Act 1989).
+Health professionals should recognise the paramouncy principle for child care: ‘[the] welfare and best interests of the child or young person shall be the first and paramount consideration.’ (section 6 of the Oranga Tamariki Act 1989, Children’s and Young People’s Wellbeing Act 1989).

 What intervention is offered for elder abuse?